India’s Mars orbiter completes six years at the red planet, but where is the science?

 According to ISRO’s official list of publications, there have been only 27 peer-reviewed papers relating to Mangalyaan, after six years in orbit.
 In contrast, MAVEN has helped produce many seminal scientific results about the martian atmosphere, with a repository of at least 500 papers and growing.
 What’s more concerning about Mangalyaan’s short publications list is that about half of those are simply engineering descriptions of the mission, not scientific results from the mission.

 Naysayers may dismiss the lack of science by arguing that Mangalyaan was a ‘technology demonstration’ mission, aimed at proving ISRO’s interplanetary mission capabilities.
-That may be part of the story but that’s not how ISRO marketed the mission pre and post launch, when it was vocal about the science goals.
+That is indeed part of the story but that’s not how ISRO marketed the mission before and after launch, when it was vocal about the science goals.

 ISRO has made data from Mangalyaan’s five indigenous science instruments available on their data portal for five years now, and has explicitly welcomed the Indian science community to publish papers.
 In 2017, ISRO announced at the mission’s dedicated science meet that 32 research teams across the country are exploring and analyzing Mangalyaan data.
 And yet, there is a huge vacuum of publications.